vacu9708/Data-structure/Priority queue/README.md

 >As stated above, priority queue using heap is more stable than linked list in terms of time complexity while priority queue using linked list is unstable.

 ## Caution
-Before heapifying, the array must be a heap tree by lifting up elements with a higher priority, which takes O(NlogN)<br>
+Before heapifying, the array must be transformed into a heap tree by lifting up elements with higher priority, which takes O(NlogN)<br>

 ## Priority queue using heap
 ~~~C++